top of page

 B: Adieu, ye joys of La Valette!
 Adieu, sirocco, sun, and sweat!

-H looking at map): Greece next my dear B - ‘twill be a deuced sight hotter there my friend
+H(looking at map): Greece next, my dear B - ‘twill be a deuced sight sweatier there my friend

 H: Ye curséd streets of stairs?

-B: I seem to be missing some jewellery – also, I have promised an assignation with a somewhat remarkable Adventuress a year hence
+B: I seem to be missing some jewellery - which is the least of my cares - (is hesitant) also Hobby, I have promised an assignation with a somewhat remarkable adventuress a year hence

-B (mutters): mmm - us - yes, let us advance Hobby! you have a multitude of journals to fill and Japan ink to swallow - I have notions of commencing a quite epic poem of sorts re. my journey
+B(mutters): Hmmm - us - yes, let us advance Hobby! - you have a multitude of journals to fill and Japan ink to swallow - and I have notions of commencing a quite epic poem of sorts re. my journey

 B: Super - oh look at that! (points) is that a mob for ever railing! attacking merchants often failing?

-B: Adieu, the supercilious air of all that strut ‘en militaire’!
+B: Adieu to the supercilious air of all that strut ‘en militaire’!

 H: To be sure, I found the locals quite, quite charming

-B: You mistake me - ‘tis to the fools who ape their betters - who in the UK would be costermongers of some nature - or carriage upholsterers - whom I find damnably odious
+B: You mistake me - ‘tis to the fools who ape their betters, who in the UK would be costermongers of some nature - or carriage upholsterers - whom I find somewhat alarming

-H: We will encounter suburban parvenus wherever we travel Byron - make them aware of your rank by wearing great big feathered hats
+H: We shall encounter suburban parvenus wherever we travel Byron - you must enforce notions of rank by wearing great big feathered hats

 H: The boat is lurching - zounds!! my liver is coming up